 As you can see, the downsides of settling in Qatar with your children revolve around two factors: weather during summer months and money.
 If traveling out in the summer is not an issue for you, and if the job you landed pays you well, Qatar really is a wonderful place to raise your children.

-I know for sure that I have no regrets about Adam spending his early years there.
-He remembers his time in Qatar fondly and is eager to go back whenever he can!
+I know for sure that I have no regrets about my kids spending their early years there!